LLNL/metall/docs/readthedocs/getting_started/build_and_install.md

 Note GCC requires linking stdc++fs to use the Filesystem library in C++17.

-## Insall Using Spack
+## Install Using Spack

 Metall package is also available on [Spack](https://spack.io/).

-To install Metall using Spack, just type ```spack install metall```.
+To install Metall using Spack, type ```spack install metall```.

-As Metall requires Boost C++ Libraries, Spack also install a proper (latest) version of Boost C++ Libraries automatically.
+As Metall requires Boost C++ Libraries, Spack also installs a proper (latest) version of Boost C++ Libraries automatically, if needed.

-As Spack configure environmental values properly, you can avoid specifying include paths to build your program.
+As Spack's load command configures environmental values properly, one can avoid specifying include paths to build a program with Metall.
-For instance,
+For instance:

 ```bash
 spack load metall
 g++ -std=c++17 -lstdc++fs your_program.cpp
 ```

-## Required
+## Required to Build Metall

 - GCC 8.1 or more.
 - Boost C++ Libraries 1.64 or more (build is not required; needs only their header files).

+### Unofficial Support For Clang
+Clang can be used instead of GCC to build Metall.
+However, we haven't tested it intensively.
+Also, Boost C++ Libraries 1.69 or more may be required if one wants to build Metall with Clang + CUDA.

 ## Compile-time Options